 - New ideas and inspiration on how to deepen your mindfulness and compassion practice.

 - Some new friends who are interested in personal growth and compassion

 Steve Savels is an experienced mindfulness teacher who has led many retreats and days of mindfulness.
 People appreciate his gentle and calm style with lots of humour.
 He is a also certified teacher of the Mindfulness Based Compassionate Living (MBCL) programme.

 Extra: massages available

-I will offer Ayurvedic massages (body and head) during this retreat.
-These massages offer the opportunity to deepen your relaxation ( physical and nervous system) and to get more in touch with your body.
+I will offer Ayurvedic therapeutic massages (body and head) during this retreat.
+These massages offer a wonderful opportunity to deepen your relaxation and get more in touch with your body.